turbo-bert/checkload/README.md

 Just like `macports` or `brew` or `nuget` or whatever I might use `checkload` in the future for more automation stuff supporting the daily development tasks for a Windows environment.

+#### Download Presets

+Collect some task-related presets like the `windows-developer-pascal` or similar.

+#### Setup Knowledge Base

+Make it easier for anybody to install stuff by collecting the brief information that is necessary to run a silent/unattended/headless installation of the software that can be downloaded with the presets.

 # File Format

 A typical `checkload.txt` file would be